Fossil Pokémon

 Shieldon

-We have one additionally fascinating Rock/Steel combo Pokémon up straightaway.
-You can acquire Shieldon by reviving it from the Armor Fossil in the Oreburgh Mining Museum in Sinnoh.
+We’re going to show you another interesting Rock/Steel Pokémon right away.
+You can get Shieldon from the Armor Fossil in the Oreburgh Mining Museum in Sinnoh and bring it back to life.

-Shieldon’s facial consideration routine includes cleaning its face against tree trunks to keep up its brilliant protective layer, so it’s nothing unexpected that even its fossils show zero harm to the face.
+Shieldon takes care of its face by rubbing it against tree trunks to keep its brilliant protective layer in place.
+This is why even its fossils don’t show any damage to the face.

 4. Lileep